From the Outside (Hey Violet album): Overview

 I saw this Instagram post that summed up what we meant by the title [of From the Outside]: 'Sometimes you have to step outside of your comfort zone to get what you want.
 There's beauty in uncomfortable places—don't be afraid.'
-I saw that and thought, 'That's what you have to do to get these different perspectives in your life and the realtionships you're going through, whether it's good or bad, whether it's about fuckboys or not...'
+I saw that and thought, 'That's what you have to do to get these different perspectives in your life and the relationships you're going through, whether it's good or bad, whether it's about fuckboys or not...'